eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 > Statement of Objectives

+### Introduction

-Openning with questions is one of the more interesting ways to grab the reader's attention, instead of a laundary list of who I am and what I do.
+Opening with questions is one of the more interesting ways to grab the reader's attention, instead of a laundry list of who I am and what I do.
 > How can we propagate breakthroughs in the scientific community to the real world?
 With the explosion of big data, how can we help fields outside of computer science (CS) extract and leverage its value?
 Inspired by these questions, my current research focuses on facilitating user interaction with databases.

+Elaborate on my current research interest with the methods and use case.
+The use case is also hinting at my motivation, which comes up later.
+> Specifically, I apply visualization and machine learning techniques to alleviate the barriers between users and databases to help users access and make sense of data.
+By helping users better explore and understand the data they have collected, I hope to enable data-driven decision-making in a wide range of fields.
+It is with these broad goals in mind that I am applying to pursue a PhD.

+### Finding My Research Interests.

+> With a focus on data provenance summarization, my research journey began under Dr. Rachel Pottinger at the UBC Data Management and Mining Lab.
+The provenance of a query over a database is a subset of the data in the database that contributed to the query answer.
+While comprehensive, query provenance consists of large volumes of data and hence is overwhelming for users to explore.
+We presented an approach to provenance exploration that builds on data summarization techniques and provides an interface to visualize the summary.
+This work led to the first two papers I co-authored, Summarizing Provenance of Aggregation Query Results in Relational Databases (ICDE’21) and Pastwatch: On the Usability of Provenance Data in Relational Databases (ICDE’20).
+My main contributions include identifying the limitations in the existing methods, implementing the existing and our summarization methods, and running the experiments.

+> Our work experienced a few submissions.
+Although I felt discouraged at first, I learned to reflect and was encouraged by how much our work had improved after each round.
+I also enjoyed my experience in research more than the industry for the autonomy and ownership over my work.
+However, I had some burning questions regarding my research interests going forward.
+Although I was engaged by the technical aspects of solving open-ended problems, I wanted to find something that would really excite me – what is the thing that would get me out of bed every morning?
+And how could I find it?

 ## Overall Thought Process